Radioactive waste: Transmutation

 There have been proposals for reactors that consume nuclear waste and transmute it to other, less-harmful or shorter-lived, nuclear waste.
 In particular, the integral fast reactor was a proposed nuclear reactor with a nuclear fuel cycle that produced no transuranic waste and, in fact, could consume transuranic waste.
 It proceeded as far as large-scale tests but was eventually canceled by the U.S. Government.
 Another approach, considered safer but requiring more development, is to dedicate subcritical reactors to the transmutation of the left-over transuranic elements.

 An isotope that is found in nuclear waste and that represents a concern in terms of proliferation is Pu-239.
 The large stock of plutonium is a result of its production inside uranium-fueled reactors and of the reprocessing of weapons-grade plutonium during the weapons program.
-An option for getting rid of this plutonium is to use it as a fuel in a traditional light-water reactor (LWR).
+An option for getting rid of this plutonium is to use it as a fuel in a traditional light-water reactors (LWR).
 Several fuel types with differing plutonium destruction efficiencies are under study.

-Transmutation was banned in the United States in April 1977 by President Carter due to the danger of plutonium proliferation, but President Reagan rescinded the ban in 1981.
+Transmutation was banned in the United States in April 1977 by U. S. President Carter due to the danger of plutonium proliferation, but President Reagan rescinded the ban in 1981.
 Due to economic losses and risks, the construction of reprocessing plants during this time did not resume.
-Due to high energy demand, work on the method has continued in the EU.
+Due to high energy demand, work on the method has continued in the European Union (EU).
 This has resulted in a practical nuclear research reactor called Myrrha in which transmutation is possible.
-Additionally, a new research program called ACTINET has been started in the EU to make transmutation possible on a large, industrial scale.
-According to President Bush's Global Nuclear Energy Partnership (GNEP) of 2007, the United States is actively promoting research on transmutation technologies needed to markedly reduce the problem of nuclear waste treatment.
+Additionally, a new research program called ACTINET has been started in the EU to make transmutation possible on an industrial scale.
+According to U. S. President Bush's Global Nuclear Energy Partnership (GNEP) of 2007, the United States is actively promoting research on transmutation technologies needed to markedly reduce the problem of nuclear waste treatment.

 There have also been theoretical studies involving the use of fusion reactors as so-called "actinide burners" where a fusion reactor plasma such as in a tokamak, could be "doped" with a small amount of the "minor" transuranic atoms which would be transmuted (meaning fissioned in the actinide case) to lighter elements upon their successive bombardment by the very high energy neutrons produced by the fusion of deuterium and tritium in the reactor.
 A study at MIT found that only 2 or 3 fusion reactors with parameters similar to that of the International Thermonuclear Experimental Reactor (ITER) could transmute the entire annual minor actinide production from all of the light-water reactors presently operating in the United States fleet while simultaneously generating approximately 1 gigawatt of power from each reactor.

+2018 Nobel Prize for Physics-winner Gérard Mourou has proposed using chirped pulse amplification to generate high-energy and low-duration laser pulses either to accelerate deuterons into a tritium target causing fusion events yielding fast neutrons, or accelerating protons for neutron spallation, with either method intended for transmutation of nuclear waste.